code-423n4/docs/roles/certified-contributors/README.md

 ### Constraints

-- In the event that a certified contributor was alleged to have violated the Terms and Conditions, Code4rena could hire an attorney to pursue remediation.
+- In the event that a certified contributor violates or is believed to have violated the Terms and Conditions, Code4rena reserves the right to pursue all legal remedies available including but not limited to litigation.

 ## Invitational relegation